movidius/ncsdk/docs/c_api/mvncGetDeviceName.md

     printf("Total number of NCS devices found: %d\n", deviceCount);
 }
 ```
-Output from the example code above with two NCS devices in the system.
+Output from the example code above with two Intel Movidius NCS devices in the system.

 ```
 Found NCS device named: "2.3"